remotesensinginfo/arcsi/doc/source/tutorial.rst

 .. figure:: Figures/TuiViewComparison_SREFTOARAD.png
    :alt: Comparison of spectral curves for SREF, TOA and Radiance.

+   Figure 1.
 Comparison of spectral curves for SREF, TOA and Radiance.

 You should have noticed that they are different and that is due to the fact that AOT is variable across the scene.
 Within this tutorial we